 Main measures for broadband development

 - Broadband mapping: the government has developed a Broadband service mapping tool that shows the level of broadband coverage for each municipality in Luxembourg.
-The map is based on fixed network operators’ data (Docsis3.0, VDSL and Fibre).
-Coverage is indicated for each of the three target levels of Luxembourg’s National strategy for very high speed networks (30 Mbps, 100 Mbps, 1 Gbps).
-Another important tool developed by the government is the National Road Work Register.
+The map is based on fixed network operators’ data (Docsis, VDSL and Fibre).
+Coverage is indicated for each of the three target levels of Luxembourg’s national strategy for very high speed networks (30 Mbps, 100 Mbps, 1 Gbps).
+Another important tool developed by the government is the National Road Works Register.
 This register contains all the applications for road and roadside permits, which have been submitted by businesses.
 It also contains information concerning public infrastructure works planned by communes and public administrators on telecommunications, gas, electricity and water networks, etc.

 - Other measures:

 - Introduction of an obligation to provide reception infrastructure for fibre optic (municipalities have been asked to make reception infrastructure compulsory),